PPOL 5203 - Data Science I: Foundations

 When working with text, we have two critical challenges:

-• Reduce Complexity of Text (Think about every word as a variable.
+• Reduce Textual Complexity (Think about every word as a variable.
 This is huge matrix!!)

 • Pre-Processing steps